Who is Papi Rapolai?

 I got into Pick n Pay through a guy called Isaac Motaung.
 We connected through our passion for similar things.
-He offered me the job on the spot and told me he hired me for my attitude and passion as the divisional director in marketing.
-We then launched the second phase of loyalty programme (Smartshopper card).
-Now launching Tyme Bank is the most exciting and innovative project I’ve launched.
-The world is moving from traditional big five banks to the digital world.
+He offered me the job of divisional director in marketing on the spot and told me he hired me for my attitude and passion.
+We then launched the second phase of the loyalty programme (Smartshopper card).
+Now, launching Tyme Bank is the most exciting and innovative project I’ve launched.
+The world is moving from the traditional “big five” banks to the digital world.

-Tyme Bank is the first digital bank in South Africa and we (Pick n Pay) have partnered with them as their strategic distributing partner and have replaced bank branches with a set up kiosk in Pick n Pay stores.
-Customers can walk in and in five minutes they walk out with a bank card without any paperwork just using their finger print which is linked to Home Affairs.
+Tyme Bank is the first digital bank in SA and we (Pick n Pay) have partnered with them as their strategic distributing partner and have replaced bank branches with a set-up kiosk inside Pick n Pay stores.
+Customers can walk in and in five minutes they walk out with a bank card without any paperwork, but just using their finger print, which is linked to Home Affairs.
 It falls under the money market that already operates at Pick n Pay.

 We’ve opened about a million bank accounts using the Pick n Pay channel and insurance in partnership with Hollard and agents hired in the store to offer such services.
-We offer what I call “720 degree lifestyle solution” because outside of groceries we know that you’ve got banking needs and insurance needs and travel and leisure, airtime and credit card which I run under my portfolio.
+We offer what I call a “720 degree lifestyle solution” because outside of groceries, we know that you’ve got banking needs and insurance needs and travel and leisure, airtime and a credit card, which I run under my portfolio.

 How do you stay on top of your game?

-My enthusiasm and attitude has always served me well and I apply it to everything I do.
-I respond to change very quickly and delegate well and best success is delivering through people.
+My enthusiasm and attitude have always served me well and I apply it to everything I do.
+I respond to change very quickly and delegate well and the best success is delivering through people.

 Any advice for young people who don’t know of this career?